Adding a Driver to Insurance

 Parents

-Adding a parent often helps if they live with you and drive your car regularly.
-Experienced drivers with clean records can lower your premiums by reducing your household's overall risk.
+Adding a parent helps if they live with you and drive your car regularly.
+Experienced drivers with clean records can lower your premiums by reducing your household's overall risk—sometimes by 5% to 15% if they're over 55 with no violations.

-However, parents with recent accidents or violations may increase costs.
-The main driver of the vehicle must remain the policyholder to avoid fronting fraud.
+Parents who have experienced recent accidents or violations may increase their costs.
+The main driver of the vehicle must be the policyholder to avoid fronting fraud, which occurs when a lower-risk driver is listed as the primary to obtain cheaper rates.

 house icon